 Our staff prepares financial aid packages for any student who has been accepted to Immaculata University's College of Graduate Studies and who has completed the application process.
 By utilizing this step-by-step guide, you will be able to complete the entire process smoothly and ensure that all your financial aid will disburse promptly and accurately.

 Since the College of Graduate Studies offers revolving enrollment periods, financial aid packages are prepared and distributed as soon as applications for aid are received.
 Continuing students who have completed the next year's application can expect to have their packages mailed around July 1.

 If you have any questions while completing the process, please feel free to contact us at email@example.com or 610-647-4400 ext.
 3028.
-You may also contact one of the financial aid advisors below.
+You may also contact someone from the financial aid staff below.

 Step 1 - Apply!